 In this blog, I am going to give you a quick tour of the causes of eye floaters, symptoms and natural treatment for eye floaters.

 These are tiny spots forming weird shapes that slowly drift through your field of vision.
-They often look like tiny dark spots, strings or cobwebs.
+They frequently resemble minuscule black dots, threads, or cobwebs.

 Floaters are not a kind of optical illusion.
 They are clumps of debris floating suspended in the vitreous (jelly-like fluid inside the eye that gives it shape).
 When these floaters move, they cast shadows on your retina and you see black spots in your vision.